melleevinn/IMAD-Assignment-2/README.md

 Acknowledgements
 The development of the Tamagotchi app is supported by various resources and collaborations:

-Animated UI Library - Enhancing the visual appeal of the app through animated elements.
+Enhancing the visual appeal of the app through animated elements.
-Pet Sprites by Artist Name - Providing adorable pet sprites for the virtual pet experience.
 Beta testers and contributors who provided valuable feedback and insights during the app's development.
-Contact Information
-For inquiries, feedback, or collaboration opportunities related to the Tamagotchi app, please contact me at tamagotchiapp@example.com.
-Visit the Tamagotchi GitHub repository for the latest updates and contributions: Tamagotchi App GitHub.

 Conclusion
 Thank you for exploring My Tamagotchi App!
 I hope this digital pet experience brings joy and entertainment to your daily routine.
 Stay tuned for exciting updates and new features as we continue to enhance the app's functionality and user experience.
 Your support and enthusiasm are greatly appreciated, and I look forward to hearing from you and improving the app based on your valuable feedback.